 Are VPNs Safe?
 How Do VPNs Function?

-To put it simply, VPNs are indeed safe if you want a short answer to the question.
-Besides, millions of users around the world use VPNs to safeguard their privacy and enjoy anonymity online.
-There’s a reason why VPNs are safe and it lies in the way they work.
+As alluded to previously, established VPN services are usually pretty safe.
+Besides, millions of users around the world use VPNs to safeguard their privacy and enjoy online anonymity.
+There’s a reason why VPNs are safe, and it lies in the way they work.
 This service allows you to connect to a remote server located somewhere else.

-Once you connect to it, your original IP address is hidden and you’re assigned an IP address from that server.
+When you connect to it, your original IP address is hidden, and you’re assigned an IP address from that server.
 That’s basically the definition of a VPN and the way it works.
+By doing so, you route your traffic through a secure VPN tunnel, which encrypts your traffic and makes it untraceable by your ISP or even hackers.

-Recently, we did a comparison between proxies and VPNs so I highly recommend checking it out.
-Many people confuse these two but in short, VPNs are significantly safer.
+Are VPNs really safe then?
+As said, the answer is YES because of the aforementioned benefits that no other service will give you.
+At least not to this extent.
+Recently, we did a comparison between proxies and VPNs, so we highly recommend checking it out.
+Many people confuse these two, but in short, VPNs are significantly safer.

 What Makes a VPN Safe?